mr-billyu/javascript-sandbox/README.md

 # javascript-sandbox
-First attemp at using javascript in html file
+First attempt at using javascript in html file.
+Want to update images and/or text in paragraphs using javascript.